ramp-eu/TTE.project1/docs/README.md

 #### Testing

 ```
-How to test the component
+This section will contribute step-by-step procedures to perform a basic end-to-end test of the setup

-For performing a basic end-to-end test, you have to follow the step below.
-A detailed description about how to run tests can be found [here].
+features described in the mid-term review demo.
+The definition of these procedures may include:
+- Description of the use case that the test aim to cover
+- Definition of the required inputs and steps to retrieve meaningful outputs
+- A convenient simulator or simulated/dummy datasets to validate the use case in cases where the source
+code, binaries, and/or functionality of a given component cannot be shared as part of the public demo.
 ```